 How Accurate Is the GPS?

 One thing to note: GPS accuracy depends entirely on cellular signal strength.
-In our suburban neighborhood with strong Verizon coverage, tracking was consistent.
-A friend in a rural area reported more frequent “location unavailable” messages.
+With strong Verizon coverage, tracking stays consistent; in rural areas with weak coverage, expect more frequent “location unavailable” messages.

 Safe Zones (Geofencing)

-You can set up custom geofences from 100 to 750 meters around saved locations.
-When your kid crosses that boundary, you get a push notification.
+You set custom geofences from 100 m to 750 m; crossing one pushes a notification.

 Emergency SOS